 The Looming Problem With Underfunded Public Pensions.

 Public employees, which include teachers, postal workers, firefighters, and other government employees, are most likely covered for their retirement under a pension plan.
-The vast majority, roughly 80 percent, of all federal and local government employees have such a pension plan, but that doesn't meant retirement is going to be a smooth ride for those individuals.
+The vast majority, roughly 80 percent, of all federal and local government employees have such a pension plan, but that doesn't mean retirement is going to be a smooth ride for those individuals.

 It has been estimated that a $1 trillion gap exists between the amount of money that is promised to workers in the future and how much money those pension funds have, and some experts have said the gap could be as much as three times that size.
 State pensions aren't subject to the same pension laws as private firms, so there is a not much reliability to the way they calculate liability.